braiddynamics/qbd-portal/docs/02-topology/07-quantum-numbers.md

 :::info[**Origin of Inertia in a Discrete Relational Universe**]

 This commentary redefines mass.
 Classical physics treats mass as "stuff."
-Quantum Braid Dynamics treats mass as "trouble"—specifically, the computational cost the universe incurs to maintain a complex structure.
+Quantum Braid Dynamics treats mass as "trouble", specifically, the computational cost the universe incurs to maintain a complex structure.

 A particle exists as a knot in the causal graph.
 To persist, this knot requires a specific allocation of edges and 3-cycles to define its shape.
 This allocation constitutes its "informational inertia."
 The more complex the knot (more crossings, more twists), the more geometric quanta ($N_3$) are required to sustain it against the vacuum's tendency to smooth it out.

-This definition resolves the "Preon Paradox"—the problem that composite particles should be enormously heavy due to binding energy.
+This definition resolves the "Preon Paradox", the problem that composite particles should be enormously heavy due to binding energy.
 Here, no "binding energy" exists in the traditional sense.
 The mass *is* the structure.
 The Top quark is heavy not because it contains huge energy, but because its braid is incredibly twisted, requiring a vast number of 3-cycles to define its topology.
 Mass is simply a measure of how much "graph real estate" a particle occupies.
 :::

 ### 7.4.2 Theorem: The Topological Mass Functional {#7.4.2}